A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

 In the small gap regime, since $\erf(x) \approx \frac{2}{\sqrt {\pi}} (x - \frac{1}{3} x^3)$ near $0$, $\lim_{\gamma \rightarrow 0 }\bar c(\gamma)/\gamma =1 $.
 This yields $\epsilon T$ as the leading order term of the pseudoregret.

-In the medium gap regime, maximizing \cref{eq:bar_c} numerically for $\gamma>0$ shows that it has a unique maximizer at $\gamma \approx 1.274$.
-This yields the leading order regret $ \approx .530\sqrt {T} $, which matches the result in \cite {bather}. \emph{This and other references cited in this work use the 0/1 scaling of the rewards.
-Therefore, the constant prefactors of regret bounds in those references are smaller by a factor of $1/2$ than those in our paper.}

 In the large gap regime, a computation similar to the corresponding computation in the previous section shows that the resulting leading order term of $\bar u$ is $1/\eps$.
-This term dominates $\bar E_1(-T)$ as long as $\eps = o(T^{-1/3})$; so under this condition it reflects the leading order term of the pseudoregret.
-However, we can again reduce the first term of the error $O(\epsilon^2T)$ to $O(\epsilon^3T)$ by making $\bar \varphi'$ discontinuous at $\xi^r=0$.
-Accordingly, we obtain the following theorem, which is proved in \cref{app:bar_lb}. \begin{theorem} Let the functions $\bar u$ and $\bar v$ be as defined above, where $\bar u$ is a $C^0$ function with $b = \frac{1}{\epsilon-\epsilon^3}$.
-Then
+This term dominates $\bar E_1(-T)$ as long as $\eps \rightarrow 0$ as $T \rightarrow \infty$; so under this condition it reflects the leading order term of the pseudoregret.
+However, we can again reduce the first term of the error $O(\epsilon^2T)$ to $0$ by making $\bar \varphi'$ discontinuous at $\xi^r+\eps t=0$.